roselandroche/roselandroche/README.md

 ## Hi there, I'm Rose!  👋
 ### :woman: Pronouns: She, Her

-I am a Full Stack Web Developer based out of Vancouver British Columbia.
-I have degrees in both Criminal Justice and Music, but decided to move into a programming career path to use my logical and detail oriented nature to its full potential.
+I am a Full Stack Web Developer based out of Vancouver, British Columbia.
+I have degrees in Criminal Justice and Music, but decided to move into a programming career path to use my logical and detail oriented nature to its full potential.
+Since then I have successfully completed the Full Stack Web Development program at Lambda School.

 ### :computer: Currently I am: